arielhouri/Exercise03/README.md

 * `$print&upload$` - printing the message and upload a file (the client receive path from the user and send the data).
 * `$print&string$` - printing the message and sending string from user.
 * `$download$` - download the message to file (given path from the user).
-### notes: - Need to be updated.
+### notes:
 - The size of the server's buffer for the transferred data is `8192 bytes`.
 - The size of the client's buffer for the transferred data is `4096 bytes`.
 - The port that is being used in the program is `40023`.
 (If you stop the code and want to re-start you have to wait a few moments so the data of the port and socket will be cleared by the kernel, otherwise, the error: `Error binding socket` will be printed to the server's console).
 - The Communication Protocol that we used is [`TCP`](https://he.wikipedia.org/wiki/Transmission_Control_Protocol).
-- The value that we chose for the KNN-classifier is `k=7` (because it's efficient and also good enough statistical estimate that KNN is based of).
 - The timeout time of the server is `60 seconds`.
 The timer resets everytime a new client connects to the server.
+- We builded the server using a uniqe threads structure in order to support the features above (timeout for stop listening to new clients but still running the already existing clients).